PostHog/posthog.com/contents/handbook/engineering/ee-setup.md

 This is useful if you have a Apple Silicon Mac.

+The following commands set up ClickHouse, Kafka and Zookeeper to run on a cloud server, and forward their ports to `localhost`.
+For your app it will look like all these services are running locally.

-1. Get SSH access to any cloud server, e.g. a droplet from Digital Ocean.
+1. Get SSH access to any recent Ubuntu cloud server, e.g. a droplet from Digital Ocean.
 2. `ssh -L 8123:localhost:8123 -L 9000:localhost:9000 -L 9440:localhost:9440 -L 9009:localhost:9009 -L 9092:localhost:9092 root@DROPLET.IP.ADDRESS`
 3. `apt update && apt -y upgrade`
 4. `apt install -y docker.io docker-compose git`